suzukiplan/vgsx/README.md

 Create a new game project.

 ```
-Usage: ./tools/makeprj/makeprj name /path/to/project
+Usage: makeprj /path/to/project
 ```

 Remarks:

-- The [makeprj command](./tools/makeprj/makeprj) is a simple shell script.
+- The `makeprj` command is a [simple shell script](./tools/makeprj/makeprj).
 - The project path must specify a directory that does not exist.
 - Project directories created with the `makeprj` command are initialized with Git and include the latest master branch of the suzukiplan/vgsx repository as a submodule at the time of command execution.
 This ensures compatibility even if VGS-X specifications change.
 Of course, you can also update the vgsx submodule to the latest state within your game project repository.
-- The project name specified in `name` is only used for the header output in README.md, so it can be changed later.
 - You can rename or move the project's root directory later without any issues.

 The steps to update VGS-X to the latest version in your project are as follows: